What’s Your Delegation Score?

 Subplot: You still need a strong leadership team.

-Keep in mind, that there’s nothing wrong with delegating to people who are smarter than us.
+Keep in mind, that there’s nothing wrong with delegating to people who are smarter than you.

 In fact, the best leaders make certain that they hire the smartest people because they understand the simple premise there’s no one smart enough to know it all.

-5. Make sure you have a penalty free environment in your organization.
+5. Implement a penalty free environment in your organization.

 It is critical that your team be allowed to experiment and make mistakes … and they must feel free to bring you realistic and honest feedback about their successes as well as their struggles.
 To accomplish your ultimate goals, you must nurture them as leaders.